 YEAR 10 KNOWLEDGE CONCEPTS SKILLS RATIONALE Why has this learning been selected?
 Why has it been sequenced in this way?
-Term3 Securing the kingdom Norman England The feudal hierarchy.
-The role and importance of tenants-in chief and kingits.
-The nature of feudalish light-olding, homage, kinght service, labourservice); forfeiture.
-The Church in England: Its role in society and relationship to government, including the roles of Signand and Lanfanc.
-The Normanisation and reform of the Church in the reign of William I. The extent of change to Anglo Saxon society and economy.
+PERSONAL DEVELOPMENT SMCMP, PSHE, Careers r e m 3 Securing the kingdom How William I maintained royal power Reasons for and features of the Revolt of the Earls.
+The defeat of the revolt and its effects.
+Norman England The feudal hierarchy, The role and importance of tenants-in chief and knights.
+The nature of feudalism (landholding, homage, knight service, labourservice); forfeiture.
+The Church in England: its role in society and relationship to government, including the roles of Stigand and Lanfranc.
+The Normanisation and reform of the Church in the reign of William I. The extent of change to Anglo-Saxon society and economy.
 Changes to government after the Conquest.
-Centralised power and the limited use of earls under William.
-It nor loof regents.
-The office of sheriff and the demession introduction and significance of the "forest".
-Domesday book and its significance for Norman government and finance.
+Centralised power and the limited use of earls under William I. The role of regents.
+The office of sheriff and the demesne.
+Introduction and significance of the 'forest'.
+Domesday Book and its significance for Norman government and finance.
 The culture and language of the Norman aristocracy.
 Character and personality of William I and his relations with Robert.
 Robert and revolt in Normandy, 1077-80.
-William's death and the disputed succession.
+William's detath and the disputed succession.
 William Rufus and the defeat of Robert and Odo.
-The American West Early Settlement (1835-1862 Social and tribal structures, ways of life and means of survival on the Plains.
+The American West Early Settlement Cl395-1862 Social and tribal structures, ways of life and means of survival on the Plains.
 Beliefs about land and nature and attitudes to war and property.
-U.S government policy: support for US westward expansion and the significance of the Permanent Indian Frontier.
+US government policy: support for US westward expansion and the significance of the Permanent Indian Frontier.
 The Indian Appropriations Act 1851.
-The factors encouraging immigration, including the experiences of the Donner Party and the Mormon migration, 1846-47.
-The process and problems of migration, including the experiences of the Donner Party and the Mormon migration, 1846-47.
-The process and problems of migration, including the experiences of the Donner Party and the Mormon migration, 1846-47.
-The process and problems of migration, including the experiences of the Donner Party and the Mormon migration and the Use of the William Rufus and Palms Indians.
-The significance of the First Transcontinental Rufus and problems of migration, including the continuency of the Palms Indians.
-The significance of the First Transcontinental Rufus Change Continuity Empire Human Rights Migration War Farming Equality Religion Community Expansion Chronology: Students will gain an understanding of the chronological progress of history in the period studied.
+The factors encouraging immigration, including economic conditions, the Oregon Trail from 1836, the concept of Manifest Destiny, and the Gold Rush of 1849.
+The revolution of Indian Proposes and problems of migration, including the experiences of the Donner Party and the Mormon migration, 1846-47.
+The development and problems of white settlement farming.
+Reasons for tension between settlers and Plains Indians.
+The significance of the Fort Laramie Treaty 1851.
+The problems of lawlessness in early towns and settlements.
+Attempts by government and local commu Change Continuity Empire Human Rights Migration War Farming Equality Religion Community Expansion Chronology: Students will gain an understanding of the chronological progress of history in the period studied.
 Significance: Students will be able to judge the relative significance of topics within a historical framework.
 Analysis: Students will be able to explore the factors that contribute to different events and developments in history.
 Change and continuity: Students will be able to see the similarities and differences between different historical stages as part of a narrative.
 Diversity: Pupils will gain an appreciation for the diversity of experiences within a historical setting.
 Consequence: Students will be able to see how historical developments can have diverse results.
 This option has been selected as it allows pupils to explore history as a tapestry of different stories.
 Students will explore three different strands of the course, the Plains Indians, the settlers, and the cattle industry and will be able to see how different historical stories can interweave to produce a single narrative.
 This unit was also chosen in order to demonstrate to pupils that behind commonly accepted cultural ideas (cowboys and Indians) there is a deeper story that must be explored.
+The study of the History GCSE involves the use of any skills that are valued by employers Self-discipline Reporting Analysis and evaluation of information Researching Awareness of diverse issues Tolerance Flexibility Selection and use of evidence Reliability Critical thinking Problem Solving Interpretation of data Making judgements